 There are lovely walks around the house and many exceptional sights further afield.

 The owners have enclosed the garden area as far as possible to contain small dogs and there are gates that can be kept closed to stop young children from going to the pond unaccompanied.

 This is a wonderful house for families to come together, large groups of friends, golfers, walkers and of course dogs and children are so welcome!

 There is parking all around the house including outside the side door of the kitchen.

-The exceptional kitchen has been significantly extended by the current owners and is extremely spacious and well equipped.
+The exceptional kitchen has been significantly extended by the current owners and is extremely spacious, modern and well equipped.
 To the west are folding doors leading to the lawn and garden and the large outside table.

-There are three ovens (one a Siemens fast heating tower oven) and three further ovens in the wood-fired eco-range for the adventurous!
+There are three ovens (one a Siemens fast heating tower oven) and a wood-fired eco-range.
 This provides a glass-fronted wood-burning stove for the cooler months.
 There is also a large integrated microwave.

-There is a triple sink with detachable tap, two dishwashers, Quooker constant boiling water tap, Fisher and Paykel fridge freezer with an ice maker and cool water filter, and a small sink on the island.
+There is a triple sink with detachable tap, two dishwashers, Quooker constant boiling water tap, Fisher and Paykel fridge freezer with an ice maker and cool water filter.
 There is a larder with plenty of space for food storage, a wine cooler and a six ring gas hob.

 The recycled quarry tile floor has underfloor heating.
 The original Tudor bricks on one of the walls have been exposed to wonderful effect.